flexera-public/policy_templates/cost/google/unutilized_ip_addresses/README.md

 ### Cloud Management Required Permissions/Google Required Permissions
 - Cloud Management - The `credential_viewer`, `observer` roles
 - Cloud Management - The `policy_designer`, `policy_manager` & `policy_publisher` roles
-- Google - The `compute.addresses.list`, `compute.addresses.get` IAM Permissions
+- Google - The `compute.addresses.list`, `compute.addresses.get`, and `compute.addresses.delete` IAM Permissions

 ### Functional Details

-- This policy uses Google Cloud to get a list of addresses not in use.
+- This policy uses Google Cloud to get a list of IP addresses, internal and external, that are not in use.
+- Create a service account (if not exists) with the necessary permissions under Google-cloud platform (IAM & admin -> service accounts).
+Generate key, a JSON file will get downloaded in which you can find 'client email' and 'private key' which has to be added as credentials in RightScale cloud management Design -> Credentials with name 'GCE_PLUGIN_ACCOUNT' and 'GCE_PLUGIN_PRIVATE_KEY' respectively.

 #### Input Parameters